 - Monitor: position at least 20″ away from eyes, angled 10-20 degrees down such that the entire screen is at the same focal distance.
 Minimize glare by angling away from sources of outside light & fluorescents.
 Screen should be sharp, bright & stable.

-Risk Factors & Goals: effectively identifying potential hazards and goals to begin implementing ergonomic practices considers the requirements of your human resources, the organization, and institutions tasked with ensuring workplace safety.
+Risk Factors & Goals: effectively identifying potential hazards and goals to begin implementing ergonomic office practices considers the requirements of your human resources, the organization, and institutions tasked with ensuring workplace safety.

 - Performance: what demands does a position regularly place on the employee?
 Develop task-oriented performance goals and identify risk hazards in routine responsibilities.